When your child is a struggling learner, it can be scary.

 When you dump too much information into your child’s mental “funnel,” your child’s memory can only attend to a certain amount of the new information.
 Teaching one concept at a time respects the limitations of your child’s short-term memory, and allows concepts and skills to be more easily stored in the long-term memory.
 And that means significant amounts of meaningful learning can occur.

 On the surface it may seem to make sense to teach reading and spelling together.
-But in reality, though they are similar, reading and spelling require different teaching techniques and a different schedule.
+But in reality, although they are similar, reading and spelling require different teaching techniques and a different schedule.
 Reading is easier than spelling, and teaching these subjects separately is much more effective for most kids.
 Separating these subjects allows kids to progress as quickly as possible through reading while taking as much time as needed in order to become an effective speller.

 Consistent review is the key to getting spelling facts and spelling words to “stick.”
 Teaching something once or twice does not mean your child has actually mastered it.
 Mastery takes time—and practice.